📋 Quick Summary

 The Android phone runs a custom app built with MIT App Inventor.
 When you press a directional button (forward, backward, left, or right), the app sends a single character command (F, B, L, R, or S for stop) over Bluetooth.

-The Arduino Uno reads the incoming character from the serial buffer.
+Then, the Arduino Uno reads the incoming character from the serial buffer.
 Based on the command received, it calls the appropriate movement function (forward, backward, turnLeft, turnRight, or stop).

 For a deeper look at motor driver principles, see our L298N motor driver tutorial with Arduino.